slowjams/CLR-via-C-/z17-Delegates.md

 In this example, the compiler has defined a class called Feedback that is derived from the `System.MulticastDelegate` type defined in the Framework Class Library (FCL).
 (All delegate types are derived from MulticastDelegate.)

 <div class="alert alert-info p-1" role="alert">
     The System.MulticastDelegate class is derived from System.Delegate, which is itself derived from System.Object.
 The reason why there are two delegate classes is historical and unfortunate; there should be just one delegate class in the FCL.
-Sadly, you need to be aware of both of these classes because even though all delegate types you create have MulticastDelegate as a base class, you’ll occasionally manipulate your delegate types by using methods defined by the Delegate class instead of the MulticastDelegate class.
+Sadly, you need to be aware of both of these classes because even though all delegate types you create have MulticastDelegate as a base class, you'll occasionally manipulate your delegate types by using methods defined by the Delegate class instead of the MulticastDelegate class.
 For example, the Delegate class has static methods called <code>Combine</code> and <code>Remove</code>.
 </div>

 <div class="alert alert-info p-1" role="alert">